In Massachusetts, auto insurance companies must offer full glass replacement with a $0 or $100 deductible for cracked windshields.

 Driving around with a damaged windshield is annoying and dangerous, but fixing windshields can be expensive, so many of us spend too long cruising around town with a crack running across our windshield.

 Is windshield replacement free in Massachusetts?
 No, it’s not free.
-But, according to the Massachusetts cracked windshield law, insurers are required to offer full glass replacement coverage with either a $0 or a $100 deductible, making getting your windshield replaced much more affordable.
+But, according to the Massachusetts cracked windshield law, insurers must offer full glass replacement coverage with either a $0 or a $100 deductible, making getting your windshield replaced much more affordable.

 Key Highlights